Holes 13 - 18

 Hole thirteen

-Hole 13 is a long par 5 with trees and deep rough all the way up the right.
+Hole 13 is a par 5 with trees and deep rough all the way up the right.
 With trees up the left side of the fairway which has a slight dogleg from left to right with two bunkers 150 yards from the green.

 The green itself has two pot bunkers front right and run off areas on the left.
 The green slopes back to front with lots of subtle breaks.